Understanding Structs in Go: The Foundation of Data Modeling

 Working with Pointers to Modify Structs

-To modify a struct inside a function, pass a pointer:
+To modify the original struct inside a function, pass a pointer:

 func UpdateAuthor(post *BlogPost, newAuthor string) {